Gibtnix/Apex-Macros/README.md

 be modified using a text editor or using xbindkeys-config; both methods are supporting the Apex macro keys as soon as they have been activated using 'apex-macros enable'.
 For further information about the configuration options of XBindKeys please refer to XBindKeys tutorials or documentations.
-However if you have any problems or questions, feel free to use the 'Issue' option.
+However, if you have any problems or questions, feel free to report an issue.

 # Autostart

-An useful additional feature is the optional autostart functionality since the macro keys will be disabled again as soon as restart your computer or put it into standby mode.
-Hence it is quite useful to automatically activate the macro keys as soon as a compatible keyboard is connected to the computer.
+A useful additional feature is the optional autostart functionality since the macro keys will be disabled again as soon as you restart your computer or put it into standby mode.
+Hence, it is quite useful to automatically activate the macro keys as soon as a compatible keyboard is connected to the computer.
 To do this, there is an additional script called 'autostart.sh' that can do this for you.
 This script creates a file